July 2, 2026, 2:55 pm | Read time: 3 minutes

 Size Helps–But Long Legs Make the Difference

-Contrary to what many might think, larger spiders, according to the study, generally run faster than smaller ones.
-But body size alone does not explain the differences.
-The most significant difference was in leg length: Spiders with relatively long legs ran significantly faster than similarly sized relatives.
-Whether the legs were particularly slender, however, played little role.
+Contrary to popular belief, larger spiders generally run faster than smaller ones, according to the study.
+But body size alone doesn’t explain the differences.
+The key difference was leg length: spiders with relatively long legs ran significantly faster than similarly sized relatives.
+Whether the legs were particularly slender made little difference.

-Lifestyle also influenced speed.
-Actively hunting spiders ran faster on average than species that ambush prey or build webs.
+Behavior also influenced speed.
+Actively hunting spiders ran faster on average than species that wait for prey or build webs.
 However, this correlation was weaker than the influence of leg length and evolutionary history.

 Speed Is Also a Matter of Evolution

-The study shows that speed does not depend solely on anatomy.
+The study shows that speed is not solely dependent on anatomy.
 Evolutionary history also plays a crucial role.
 Particularly high, size-adjusted running performances developed within the evolutionarily younger group of true spiders (Araneomorphae).
 Overall, body size, leg proportions, lifestyle, and common ancestry determine how fast a spider can run.

-Even though the Jungle Huntsman Spider is remarkably fast, a race with humans is not on its agenda.
+Even though the Jungle Huntsman Spider is remarkably fast, a race with humans isn’t on its agenda.
 They need their speed primarily for survival–not to make joggers break a sweat.